FEISystems/ms-macwis-prototype/README.md

 2.	**Visual and Frontend Development Team –** This team consisted of the Technical Architect, Visual Designer, Interaction Designers, and Frontend Web Developers, and was responsible for designing the entire user experience, information architecture, journey maps, wireframes, and style guides.
 This team worked closely with the PO and the rest of the Requirements Team, and the Backend Development Team to ensure working end-to-end functionality that is robust and satisfies the product requirements.
 3.	**Backend Development Team –** This team consisted of Backend Web Developers that performed database design (including augmenting the sample data provided by the State), created the search functions, and other ancillary functions (e.g., showing provider details), and printing results.
 This team also worked closely with the Requirements Team and the Visual and Frontend Team to ensure a working end-to-end functionality that is robust and satisfies the product requirements.

-The FEi team collaborated daily, using the Kanban board (see screenshot below), to assess progress and assign work items.
-The Continuous Integration (CI) process established also helped with team interaction and with team (and work) integration, so that issues would be resolved in a timely manner.
+The FEi team collaborated daily, using the Kanban board (see the screenshot below), to assess progress and assign work items.
+The Continuous Integration (CI) process established also helped with team interaction and with team (and work) integration, so that issues were resolved in a timely manner.

 ![Kanban Board](./artifacts/_images/Kanban_Board.png?raw=true "Kanban Board")